waterbuffalo13/micromanage/README.md

 The goal of this application is to understand more deeply what the best possible life for me consists of so that I can experience it for myself.

 # The 2-Stage Approach
-Build out the Utilities in a clean, sustainable fashion.
+Develop the Utilities in a clean, sustainable fashion.
+Then build out the supporting analytical functions.

 ### Central Dashboard
 Authentication
-- [ ] Set up a user page
+- [ ] Set user authentication
+- [ [
 To-do list:
 - [ ] Add/Remove a goal and view as graph
 - [ ] Define and visualise relationships as tree-like graph